 Calling Internationally Over the Internet

-Using Voice over Internet can save you money when calling internationally from your computer or internet cafe.
+Using Voice over Internet, or Voip, can save you money when calling internationally from your computer or internet cafe.
 Even when your back home in the states!

 Boy things sure have changed!
 Baja California is no different.
 Mexico now has broad band internet connections, that can help you save money on phone calls.